-The performance awards issued pursuant to the 2019 Executive Bonus Plan (the "Performance Shares") will vest based on a relative total shareholder return measurement.
-The Performance Shares are subject to three-year vesting (the "Measurement Period") where the final payout is based on the Company's TSR compared to the TSR of the Russell 2000 Index.
+The performance awards issued pursuant to the 2019 Executive Bonus Plan (the "Performance Shares") will vest based on a relative TSR measurement.
+The Performance Shares are subject to three-year vesting (the "Measurement Period") where the final payout is based on the Company's TSR relative to the TSR of the Index.

 The Company's TSR will be compared against the Index's TSR for the separate one-, two-, and three-year measurement periods (each a "Performance Period") that comprise the Measurement Period.
-If, during the first one and two year Performance Periods of the total Measurement Period, the Company's TSR at least equals that of the Index's TSR, then up to one-third of the total target Performance Shares awarded to each executive may be accelerated and vest for such Performance Period.
+If, during the first one- and two-year Performance Periods of the Measurement Period, the Company's TSR at least equals the Index's TSR, then one-third and two-thirds, respectively, of the total Performance Shares awarded to each executive may be accelerated and vest for such Performance Period.
 Vesting for each Performance Period will be adjusted up or down based on the difference between the relative TSR between the Company and the Index, multiplied by a scaling factor of two.
-Any shares that vest in either of the first one- or two-year Performance Periods shall be subtracted from the shares that are eligible for vesting in later Performance Periods.
+Any Performance Shares that vest in either of the first one- or two-year Performance Periods shall be subtracted from the Performance Shares that are eligible for vesting in later Performance Periods.

 TSR is calculated using the volume weighted average stock price for any 20 consecutive trading days prior to March 15 of each Performance Period.
-Vesting for each Performance Period is capped at 150% of the target

-Performance Shares awarded to each executive.
+Vesting for each Performance Period is capped at 150% of the target Performance Shares awarded to each executive.
 Additionally, a maximum of 100% of the target performance shares awarded to an executive may vest is the Company's TSR is negative and no Performance Shares will vest if both the Company's TSR and its TSR against the Index is negative.